 Certifications offered to students completing the ROC Animal Care program include:

 This is an actual college course.
 Veterinary Technology students should have above average skills in reading and writing and science; a 2.5 or higher grade point average is recommended.
 Students should also have a solid attendance record and are accountable to both the KHSD and their assigned work site’s dress code.

 Students earn 15 units per semester.
 10 units Life Science and 5 units elective credit first semester and 15 units elective credit second semester toward their high school graduation.

-ROC’s Veterinary Technology course is the same as Bakersfield College’s ANSC B1 Introduction to Animal Science.
+ROC’s Veterinary Technology course is the same as Bakersfield College’s ANSC B83 Introduction to Veterinary Technology.
 Students are concurrently enrolled in Bakersfield College, with their ROC grade posted to both their official KHSD and BC transcripts.

 This is a career awareness class which instructs students on the basics necessary for entry-level employment.
 Successful Veterinary Technology students often pursue careers in the following: